 If there is, a single file random read or writes file requires to be performed then, a degree of physical fragmentation will be having no effect on the performance of input or output operation.
 As the single file read or write operation is not affected by the fragmentation of physical file.
 Whereas if the file is fragmented heavily then, the disks will randomly read or write the whole data.
 Even if the data is logically sequenced then, it results in the extra work for disks drives.

-Other factor that affect SQL Server is the interact of disk subsystem if there is a large cache, which is sitting there in between SQL Server then, its ios made up of SSD.
+Another factor that affects SQL Server is the interact of disk subsystem if there is a large cache, which is sitting there in between SQL Server then, its ios made up of SSD.
 Both of these factors can significantly cover the negative effect of a physical file fragmentation in SQL Server, which is not eliminated.
 Before a user creates a new database, which contains MDF, LDF, and NDF files.

 Then, firstly utilize Windows defag.exe tool to check if there is physical file fragmentation present on disk array where a user can create database files.
-If it is there then, utilize defrag.exe to defrag all the physical files before making new database.
-As the tool, helps to maintain the data in sequential manner because the data is there in improper manner.
+If it is there then, utilize defrag.exe to defrag all the physical files before making a new database.
+As the tool, helps to maintain the data in a sequential manner because the data is there in an improper manner.
 It helps to remove the physical fragmentation in the present database.

 Impact of Physical File Fragmentation in SQL Server:

-The main impact of physical file fragmentation is that server responds late while fetching the records of database.
+The main impact of physical file fragmentation is that server responds late while fetching the records of the database.